AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-07-01-simple-webpack-config.md

 ---
 title: A Simple Webpack Config
-description: For all of your JavaScript bundling needs.
+description: Webpack is one of the most popular code bundlers available.
+Here's a simple webpack config to bundle your JavaScript.
 keywords: [simple webpack config]
+tags: [dev, webpack, javascript]
 ---

 Let's assume your directory structure looks like this for a JavaScript project: